jgagne/ajovt3-zs21-vskk/06-storytelling.md

 3. Start a written outline, a mind map, and a list of resource links for *your* design story based  on the questions from the initial homework prompt ↑.
   - See readings for [preparation](#preparation), [storytelling](#storytelling-1), and [mind mapping tools](#mind-mapping-tools) for guidance and inspiration.

+4. Read [Voice, Tone, and Style](#voice-tone-and-style) readings for added inspiration and develop a work-in-progress presentation in Markdown.
+See [Handoff](#handoff) for details.

 ## Readings